Guaranteed efficient energy estimation of quantum many-body Hamiltonians using ShadowGrouping: Proof of Theorem

-where $0 \leq \epsilon \leq \sigma^2/B + \sigma^2$.
+where $\sigma \leq \epsilon \leq \sigma^2/b + \sigma$.
 We now construct the random vectors as follows.
 Assume a list of $N$ measurement settings $\vec{Q} \in (\mc{P}^n)^N$ such that it contains $N_i(\vec{Q}) > 0$ compatible settings for each target observable $O^{(i)}$.
-In principle, this allows us to construct the $k$-th random vector $\vec{v}_k$ such that it contains a non-trivial entry for the $i$-th observable if it is compatible with the $k$-th measurement setting and zero otherwise.
-However, as we want to make statements about the summation of all the random vectors, the positions of the zero-entries do not matter and we can shift them around as we like.
-In particular, we move all zero entries to the last random vectors in the sequence.
-This way, we typically obtain a sequence of random vectors with non-zero entries early on and with mostly zero-entries at the end of the sequence.
-We shall see that the appending of zero-entries does not alter the statement of \cref{theorem:Bernstein}.
-With this construction, we can still make use of correlated samples since entries of random vectors do not need to be independent of each other.
+This allows us to construct the $k$-th random vector $\vec{v}_k$ such that it contains a non-trivial entry for the $i$-th observable if it is compatible with the $k$-th measurement setting and zero otherwise.
+In a sense, we embed the vector of measurement results for each observable with which the measurement setting is compatible (w.r.t.\ the respective compatibility measure C) into a larger vector by appropiately adding a zero for all non-compatible observables.
+With this construction, we can still make use of correlated samples since entries of random vectors do not need to be independent of each other (which they are not, in general: the zero entries depend on the non-zero ones, both ultimately depend on the chosen measurement setting).
 The independence between random vectors, however, is kept as each of the $N$ measurement rounds is independent of the others.
 Having this construction idea in mind, each entry of the random vectors consists of the difference of the sampled value from the actual (but unknown) expectation value of the target observable, weighted by the corresponding factor $h_i$ from the decomposition~\eqref{eq:Hamiltonian}.
-Furthermore, we down-weight its importance by $N_i$ to turn the summation over the vectors into an empirical mean.
-Since we do not typically measure each observable equally often, we let $k$ run up to $N$ and append $N - N_i$ many zero values for the components of the $\vec{v}_k$ such that we obtain $N$ vectors $\vec{v}_k$ with $M$ entries each.
+Furthermore, we down-weight its importance by $N_i$ to turn the summation over the vectors into an empirical mean while not counting the extra zero entries.
+We obtain $N$ vectors $\vec{v}_k$ with $M$ entries each.
 Let $\hat{o}_k^{(j)}$ denote the $k$-th sample for the $j$-th target observable $O^{(j)}$ and $o^{(j)}$ again its mean value.
 The definition, thus, reads as